benjymous/annotations/sandman/sandman.72.md

 in the _Sandman Midnight Theatre_ special.
         panel 2: Dian Belmont was Wesley's lover.
 (Later his wife?)

+Page 14:  Mazikeen has a heart tattooed on her left breast.

 Page 15 panel 1: This is Leib-Olmai, the Alder Man, who became a bear to evade Dream and Delirium's search for Destruction.
 (44:4.5)  He was supposed to have been informed that it was safe to return.
 Perhaps he liked the bear-shape.